nbogie/p5-v1-js-typechecked-global-mode-starter/readme.md

 ### known issues with this template

-TypeScript isn't perfectly configured - it (and intellisense) will currently think ALL declared functions and variables from ANY .js file in this project are accessible from anywhere else.
+TypeScript isn't perfectly configured - it (and therefore intellisense) will currently think ALL declared functions and variables from ANY .js file in this project are accessible from anywhere else.
 E.g. they'll not complain if in `sketch.js` you write a call to a function from `more-examples/starsSketch.js`, even though at runtime the latter won't be loaded by the webpage that loads `sketch.js` (namely, `index.html`).
 (This will only be a problem if you have multiple sketches that don't all load the same .js files.
 The answer is separate jsconfig files per sketch directory, I think)